Meta CEO Mark Zuckerberg acknowledged the shortcomings of the company's recent restructuring and the slow development of AI agents.

 Key Highlights

-- Meta acknowledges slower-than-expected AI development progress.
+- Meta acknowledges shortcomings in AI development strategy

 Real-World Impact